douglasgreen/news/2025/03/01/en.md

 ## Technology
 This focuses on human-made innovations and their applications.
 It covers developments in gadgets, software, artificial intelligence, robotics, and infrastructure.

+* Microsoft is killing Skype: Why the app couldn't keep up

 ## Entertainment
 Highlights celebrity news, movies, music, TV shows, computer games, and cultural events.
 Think film premieres, award shows, or the latest streaming platform hits.